1. Career Change CV Example & Template for 2025

 Add 1–2 bullet points to each skill that describe exactly how you’ve demonstrated that skill in a work context or that in some other way go towards proving that you really do posses the given skill.
 Be as specific as possible and put numbers to everything you can.
 The more concrete, the more convincing.

-Career change CV skills summary sample
+Career change CV skills sample

 Modelling and valuation